 Clearview Regional High School and Rowan University and Rowan College at Gloucester County (RCGC) have signed a memorandum of understanding to offer high school students multiple pathways toward earning college credit while in high school.
 Two pathways that have been offered for several years include the RCGC High School Option Program (HSOP) and the RCGC Customized Program Articulation (CPA) program (please see below for more information on these two programs and also visit www.rcgc.edu/designyourfuture).
-Three new pathways for the 2017-18 school year include Dual Credit with RCGC, transfer credit with RCGC for AP courses, and completing Rowan University coursework at a reduced tuition cost per credit.
-Regarding Dual Credit, Clearview and RCGC are corresponding about the courses in our Clearview curriculum that are college-level.
-A decision about approved courses is expected in the spring.
-It is expected that these approved courses will include Advanced Placement (AP) as well as Honors/Advanced classes.
-For approved courses, students will submit an application fee of \$125 per course and earn the corresponding RCGC college credit with a final grade of 85 or higher in the Clearview course.
-Transfer credit is available through RCGC for AP exam scores of 3 or higher.
-Clearview students may earn up to thirty (30) RCGC credits through Dual Credit and AP transfer credit.
-The amount of college credit earned in high school could be higher than thirty (30) with student's successful completion of HSOP courses.
+An additional pathway includes Dual Credit with RCGC.

+Clearview courses eligible for Dual Credit: